');

 About Wilton, ME

-Wilton is a small community in Maine with a population of 1,822 residents.
-The median household income is $55,721 per year, which is near the national average.
-The median age in Wilton is 41.8 years.
+Wilton is a small town located in Maine with a population of 1,822 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,721 per year, which is 26% below the national median of $75,149.
+The median age of 41.8 years is close to the US median age of 38.9 years.

 How Wilton Ranks in Maine